GCP, AWS or Azure for ASP.NET Core?

 dotnet publish -c Release you can finally deploy it.
 The deployment itself is heartbreaking as it takes ages to complete but when it finally deploys, things are looking quite good.
 I did have some problems connecting my DB from the .NET application so the ride is not that smooth.

-Annoying pricing calculator where you gotta punch in vCPU’s per hour, memory per hour and persistent disk.
-I just wanna know how much an average application will cost..
-Is that really too much to ask in the day and age of superadvanced AI’s and so forth?
+Annoying pricing calculator where you gotta punch in vCPU's per hour, memory per hour, and persistent disk.
+I just wanna know how much an average application will cost.
+Is that too much to ask in the day and age of superadvanced AI's and so forth?

 The downside is that .NET Core is not supported on their standard environment, only their flexible environment which is priced higher and scales automatically.
 This is not a bad thing but you could run into some surprises since there is no way to set a limit.

 Their documentation is not something I like or hate.
 It's just not that good.
 The biggest problem is that it's not that easy to find what you are looking for since it's kinda messy.
 If you go to the main documentation page and click on C# you won't get an option to deploy it on App Engine, only Compute Engine.